-If you suffer from chronic pain, are limited by a physical condition, or you are seeking to recover from injury using safe methods, recovery or “healing” yoga is suitable.
+If you suffer from chronic pain, are limited by a physical condition, or you are seeking to recover from injury using safe methods, recovery or “healing” yoga is suitable with yoga therapy.
 Various classes and video tapes promote various techniques and moves targeting different parts of the body.
 This is a bit like elements of Ashtanga and Anusara but specifically designed for coping with lower back pain, osteoarthritis, neck pain, fibromyalgia, and more.

 This is a classic practice which combines all elements of traditional yoga.
 It is not a blend of yoga plus Pilates or free weights.
 Hatha is not specifically for recovery, weight loss, or re-entry into the fitness world.
 If you like variety, this is the place to be.
 One warning, though: many studios promote a spiritual element.
 Consumers who don’t feel comfortable with being asked to identify their inner Goddess or focus on their chi will either have to tune it out or try various classes until they settle on one that lacks these elements.